mhausenblas/sdx/README.md

 ```

-So no worries, `kube-sdx` will gently remind you to set `--remote` in any case ;)

-NOTE: If you want to see `kube-sdx` in action, why don't you check out the [walkthrough](walkthrough.md) of some typical sessions?
+So no worries, `kube-sdx` will gently remind you to set `--remote` in any case.
+If you want to see `kube-sdx` in action, why don't you check out the [walkthrough](walkthrough.md) of some typical sessions?

+Also, while not strictly necessary, you will typically want to set `--policy`, it defaults to a conservative local context, otherwise.
+How to set policies?
+The next section explains it.

 ### Policies